mantidproject/mantid/docs/source/concepts/AbsorptionAndMultipleScattering.rst

 .. plot:: concepts/AbsorptionAndMultipleScattering_plot_abs.py

-   Comparison of absorption methods with the assumptions of elastic scattering and isotropic scattering for in-plane detectors
+   Comparison of absorption methods with the assumptions of elastic scattering and isotropic scattering for in-plane detectors.
+The sample is Vanadium rod 4cm tall with 0.25cm diameter with standard number density.
+Algorithms compared are :ref:`MayersSampleCorrection <algm-MayersSampleCorrection>`, :ref:`CarpenterSampleCorrection <algm-CarpenterSampleCorrection>`, :ref:`AbsorptionCorrection <algm-AbsorptionCorrection>` (numerical integration), and :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` (monte carlo ray tracing).